rohanmr/My-Business-Website/README.md

 ## Info:

-Mybusiness is a business website that helps to find any category shop in the local city also shoppers can add shops easily on our website.
+My business is a business website that helps to find any category shop in the local city also shoppers can add shops easily on our website.

 ## How to Run Project: